-By viewing strategy as a dynamic practice, it becomes possible to perceive and delve into dynamics that allow for better decision-making.
+Viewing strategy as a dynamic practice makes it possible to perceive and delve into dynamics that allow for better decision-making

 There is a small body of literature that focuses on innovative approaches that investigate the relationships between actors, the contexts within which they operate, and the extent to which these dynamics facilitate or inhibit change.
 When considering the many processes and decisions that constitute an organization in the market realm, the question arises to what extent individuals within organisations can shape the sphere of activity of firms, and vice versa.
 In other words - does the agent determine structure, or does the structure determine agency?
 How do the two relate to each other and how does this help decision-making?